-Gideon Frieder was born on September 30, 1937, in Zvolen, Slovakia.
-His family moved to the town of Nove Mesto in Slovakia at the beginning of the war after his father, a rabbi, was offered a position there.
-Slovak authorities deported Gideon’s grandparents in 1942; they died, most likely at Auschwitz-Birkenau.
+Gideon Frieder was born on September 30, 1937, in Zvolen, Czechoslovakia (today Slovakia) to Armin Abraham-Abba and Ružena (née Berl) Frieder.
+In 1938, his family moved to the town of Nové Mesto nad Váhom after his father, a rabbi, was offered a position there.
+Gideon’s younger sister Gita was born in Nové Mesto on August 8, 1940.

-As German units approached Banská Bystrica, Gideon and his mother and sister fled to the mountains, where they were caught in a massacre at Stare Hory.
+The Germans responded with brutality to the uprising.
+In October 1944, as German units approached Banská Bystrica, Gideon and his mother and sister fled to the mountains alongside partisans.
+They were caught in a massacre in the village of Staré Hory.
+German planes bombed and shot at them from the sky.
 His mother and sister were killed; Gideon was injured but survived.

-After the war, Gideon and his stepmother came to Israel on a secret aliyah.
-He remained in Israel until 1975, when he emigrated to the United States.
-Today he holds the A. James Clark Chair of Engineering and Applied Science at the George Washington University in Washington, DC, and volunteers at the Museum.
+After the war, Gideon and his stepmother immigrated to Palestine on an unauthorized transport in 1947, a year before Israel’s War of Independence.
+He remained in Israel until 1975, when he immigrated to the United States.
+He was the A. James Clark Professor Emeritus of Engineering and Applied Science at the George Washington University in Washington, DC.
+Pauline and Josef Strycharszyk were named Righteous Among the Nations in 2018.
+Gideon volunteers at the United States Holocaust Memorial Museum.